By Teachers, For Teachers

 As we sail through the 21st century, technology in the classroom is becoming more and more predominant.
 Tablets are replacing our textbooks, and we can research just about anything that we want to on our smartphones.
 Social media has become commonplace, and the way we use technology has completely transformed the way we live or lives.

 Educators, too, have seen firsthand the benefits of technology in the classroom.
-According to a study by IT Trade Association CompTIA just released this month, around 75 percent of educators think that technology has a positive impact in the education process.
-Educators also recognize the importance of developing these technological skills in students so they will be prepared to enter the workforce once they complete their schooling.
+They also recognize the importance of developing these technological skills in students so they will be prepared to enter the workforce once they complete their schooling.

 The impact that technology has had on today’s schools has been quite significant.
 This widespread adoption of technology has completely changed how teachers teach and students learn.
 Teachers are learning how to teach with emerging technologies (tablets, iPads, Smart Boards, digital cameras, computers), while students are using advanced technology to shape how they learn.
 By embracing and integrating technology in the classroom, we are setting our students up for a successful life outside of school.
 Here are a few benefits of using it.

-CompTIA’s study showed that 9 out of 10 students indicated that using technology in the classroom would help prepare them for the digital future.
+Many students believe that using technology in the classroom will help prepare them for the digital future.
 These 21st-century skills are essential in order to be successful in this day and age.
 Jobs that may not have had a digital component in the past, may have one now.
 Education isn’t just about memorizing facts and vocabulary words, it’s about solving complex problems and being to collaborate with others in the workforce.
 Ed-tech in the classroom prepares students for their future and sets them up for this increasing digital economy.

-Student perceptions in the study believe that technology helps them retain information better.
-According to different a study, these students may be on to something.
+Students also believe that technology helps them retain information better.
+According to a study, these students may be on to something.
 Eighteen 2nd grade students were challenged to complete a Power Point project about an animal.
 Sixteen out of the 18 students remembered more facts about the animal after completing the presentation.
 These results show that technology indeed helps students remember what they learn.